stephaniehicks/website-hicks-source/content/talks.md

 ### 2021

 - Evaluating the Alignment of a Data Analysis between Analyst and Audience.
 Invited session on "Theoretical and Empirical Contributions to Data Analytic Practice".
 [Joint Statistical Meetings](https://ww2.amstat.org/meetings/jsm/2021/).
 2021 Aug 7-12.
 Seattle, WA.
 USA.
 - Increasing the reproducibility and rigor of single-cell RNA-seq through the use of statistics and data science.
 Reproducible and FAIR Bioinformatics Analysis of Omics Data.
 2021 Jul 15.
 Bar Harbor, ME.
 USA.
+- Biostatistics Seminar.
+Department of Biomedical Data Science.
+Stanford School of Medicine.
+2021 Mar 11.
+Stanford, CA. USA.
+(Virtual).
 - More (single-cell) data, more (statistical) problems.
 Stanford Center for Biomedical Informatics Research.
 Stanford School of Medicine.
 2021 Feb 25.
 Stanford, CA. USA.
 (Virtual).
 - Addressing Open Challenges in Data Science Education.
 Department of Statistics, University of British Columbia.
 2021 Feb 9.
 Vancouver, BC.
 Canada.
 (Virtual).